codeinthehole/til/posts/that-vimium-has-shortcuts-for-following-pagination-links.md

 ---

-Until today, I had Vimium disabled for Github as I believed [Github's keyboard shortcuts][github_keyboard_shortcuts] where useful enough to warrant losing [Vimium's][vimium].
+Until today, I had Vimium disabled for Github as I believed [Github's keyboard shortcuts][github_keyboard_shortcuts] were useful enough to warrant losing [Vimium's][vimium].

-Particularly:
+These Github shortcuts in particular:

 - `n` and `p` — navigate to the next or parent commit when reviewing a pull request.
 Very convenient for code review.